 Generally, I am not a fan of IP appropriation but in this case, Long Beach Beer Lab has done a great job melding their style and signature animal to great Bond affect.
 Reminds me more of Pink Panther in that way.

 This shout out is for the beers themselves over the labels Anyone that uses Sorrel in a beer and then turns around and does a coffee Schwarzbier is to be commended.
 Thanks Guinness – Open Gate.

 Two shots down and the world is opening up.
 Took more time to get here than I thought last year but plans for trips are already being made and they will probably include some beer.
 Now let’s take a trip into what is coming up on the blog.

-~ e-visits to (3) breweries known for nitro ales.
+~ e-visits to (3) breweries NBA Playoff cities.

-~ special featured reviews of beers from The Bruery for the second month in a row!
+~ special featured reviews of beers from Eureka Brewing

-~Heads-Up on Los Angeles Beer Events (Far in the future events)
+~Heads-Up on Los Angeles Beer Events (not as far in the future now, events)

 ~ Three suggested beers to buy this month.
 One light, one medium and one dark

 ~ A Podcast & A Beer listens to My Dad Wrote a Porno

 ~ Great Beer names and Best Beers of the Month